OSGeo/gdal/doc/source/drivers/raster/esric.rst

    opaque black when reading areas which do not have tiles in the cache at a given resolution level, even if data does exist at other levels at the same location.

+-  Starting from GDAL 3.8, the driver can automatically expand the paletted images to RGBA.
+The same cache may contain tiles with different color representations.

 -  A cache can exceede the maximum size supported by GDAL, which is INT32_MAX, in either dimension.
 This driver will generate